Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_assignment.md

 There's no better way to learn a programming language than to try and solve real problems with it.
 To that end, this assignment will present a good workflow for working with IPython to iteratively test code while you create your scripts in a text editor.

 Let's walk through an example.
 You should make sure to follow along so you get some hands on practice.
 Consider the problem:

     Write a script that prints the sum of the whole numbers between 1 and a user inputted number.

 Alright, first we want to open up IPython and our favorite text editor (Sublime if you followed our advice from day 1).
 I prefer to have these two side by side so that it's easy to look at and work in each.

 We're going to have to start a new file in our text editor to store our script.
 You should give your script a short name that quickly describes what it does.
 Python scripts are appended with the file extension `.py`.
 So, for this problem I would name my script something like `sum_whole_numbers.py`.
 Now we're off to the races.

-At this point I start thinking about how I'm going to solve my problem.
+At this point, I start thinking about how I'm going to solve my problem.
 Most of the time this means that I want to experiment with potential solutions/approaches.
 This is exactly what IPython is great for.
 It allows you to interact with Python one step at a time and remembers what you've done for the entire time the *session* has been open.

 With that in mind, I want to give myself a variable to play with as I solve this problem.
-Lets call it `my_num` and set it to 7 in IPython.
+Let's call it `my_num` and set it to 7 in IPython.

 **Note**: If you want to look at the variables currently in the namespace of your IPython session, simply type the command `whos` into the console.